 In this class, students will learn the basics of how to design and fabricate professional, load-bearing frames out of steel.
-Students will work together to build a series of industrial work tables for the shops of the new Asylum.
-These will be made of square steel tube with sold steel tops.
-Students will participate in the construction and assembly of the tables all the way from raw materials to finished product, and learn skills including measuring, layout, manufacturing of jigs, cutting, milling, and welding.
-Each student will get time to practice using milling machines, cold saws, mig welders, and angle grinders over the course of the four-week session.
+Students will work together to build a series of industrial storage racks, stools, and/or work tables for the shops of the Asylum.
+Students will participate in the construction and assembly of the pieces all the way from raw materials to finished product, and learn skills including measuring, layout, manufacturing of jigs, cutting, and MIG welding.
+Each student will get time to practice using cold saws, mig welders, and angle grinders over the course of the four-week session.
 This will be a good introduction to general structural steel construction techniques; each week we'll reinforce the skills learned in previous classes.

 In this class students will learn every skill needed to build a load-bearing steel frame structure.
-These include layout, cutting, milling, grinding, jigging, and MIG welding.
+These include layout, cutting, grinding, jigging, and MIG welding.
 This class is structured such that it can be taken multiple times, allowing you to get more time and instruction on refining your metal fabrication skills with each iteration.
-This class will prepare you eventually for an advanced Metalworking Intensive class, to be offered in the future.
+This class will prepare you for Metalworking Intensive II.

 Materials will be provided by the Asylum.